akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 <!-- Display until we release the rest of the criteria. -->
 As we only released the beta version, you will find only one criterion in the list: the **status** filter.
-But stay tuned.
-We are working on adding new criteria!
+Stay tuned, we are working on adding new criteria!

 <!-- For the GA
-You will find the system fields at the top of the list, and below are all the attributes gathered by attribute groups.
+You will find the system fields at the top of the list and below are all the attributes gathered by attribute groups.
 There is a search bar to help you find the attributes.  -->

 Each time you add a criterion, its color turns purple to inform you that it is already used.
 A new line appears in the product selection.